 Background to the Course

-This course was originally developed by Tony Bates for the graduate certificate in Technology-based Distributed Learning (TBDL) that was offered by the UBC Distance Education & Technology department from 1997-2002.
+This course was originally developed for the graduate certificate in Technology-based Distributed Learning (TBDL) that was offered by the UBC Distance Education & Technology department from 1997-2002.
+Tony Bates was the primary author of the original version of the course.
 The course was revised in 2002 when the TBDL was turned into the Master of Educational Technology and taken over by the Faculty of Education.
 Then in 2003 Mark Bullen took over responsibility for the course and made further revisions.
 Since then the course has been revised and updated on an annual basis.
 In 2014 Mark Bullen completed a major revision to the course.